Meet The Team

 Access Coordinator and Database Manager

-Tamaryn (she/her) is passionate about the work that TAP is doing and was excited to find opportunities to help TAP in its mission.
-As an advocate for destigmatizing mental health care and mental illness, Tamaryn has been working in the mental health field since 2009.
+Tamaryn is passionate about the work that TAP is doing and was excited to find opportunities to help TAP in its mission.
+As an advocate for destigmatizing mental health care and mental illness, she has been working in the mental health field since 2009.
 Tamaryn holds the belief that access to mental health care and support is a human right.
-Tamaryn is excited about the opportunity to help folks find a good match in a therapist – one that honors their lived experience and meets them where they are.
-Tamaryn is an access coordinator as well as working to create and update the therapist referral database that volunteers use to locate therapists.
-In her free time, Tamaryn enjoys meeting all dogs, going on long walks in nature with her dog, reading good books, finding movement in her body, and spending time with her husband and friends.
+She is excited about the opportunity to help folks find a good match in a therapist – one that honors their lived experience and meets them where they are as she has benefited from this relational alignment in her own therapy.
+In her free time, she enjoys meeting all dogs, going on long walks in nature with her dogs, reading good books, finding movement, and spending meaningful time with her husband and friends.

 _____________________________________